Open E is a tuning that makes your open strings spell out an E Major chord.

 That means that instead of the usual EADGBE you have in standard tuning, you’ll have the following notes (starting from the lowest string):

 You might have noticed already that the notes on the 5th, 4th and 3rd strings are actually higher pitched than they usually are in standard tuning.
-This will increase the tension on your neck, so be wary!
+This will increase the tension on your neck, so be aware that you may need to make truss rod adjustments.

-A good thing to do if you’re planning on keeping a guitar in Open E for extended periods of time is taking it to a professional who can set it up perfectly for this tuning.
+If you’re planning on keeping a guitar in Open E for extended periods of time, take it to a professional who can set it up perfectly for this tuning.
 You don’t want to damage the neck on your guitar by increasing the tension from the strings.

 Also, if the strings feel too stiff, consider lighter strings.

-If you haven’t got a tuner handy, you can go from standard tuning to Open E by ear, but a tuner is most definitely recommended.
+If you haven’t got a tuner handy, you can go from standard tuning to Open E by ear by going through the following steps:

 - Pluck the 6th string (E), and then the 4th string (D).
 Now, tighten the 4th string until its pitch matches the low E string.